JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/syntax-reference.md

 -   SET, UNSET statements
 -   INSERT INTO statement

-It does not support statements such as:
+The RUN SCRIPT doesn't support statements such as:

--   SHOW TOPICS and SHOW STREAMS etc
+-   SHOW TOPICS and SHOW STREAMS, *etc*.
 -   TERMINATE
--   Non-persistent queries: SELECT etc
+-   Non-persistent queries: SELECT, *etc*.

 RUN SCRIPT can also be used from the command line, for instance when writing shell scripts.
 For more information, see